-How has 2019 been financially speaking?
+How was 2020 for you financially speaking?
 Did you find yourself struggling to make ends meet in the middle of the month?
 Did you find yourself in financial situations that a little bit of preparation would have fixed?

 Maybe, you want to improve your financial situation or even make better investments.
 While resolutions are made every new year, it's the money moves that can make (or break) your ability to turn your other goals into reality.
 For instance, you need to have your finances on point to travel more, work out, make new friends, or even buy a new car.

 The good thing is that 2021 is a completely new slate for your financial situation, and you can plan for it in the right way.
 While you may have a long-term financial plan, the short-term structures that you develop will help you increase the chances of fulfilling your plans.

 Here are a few things to add to 2021’s New Year financial resolutions.